Volunteer and Leadership Opportunities

 SERVE coordinates multiple programs on campus, providing long-and-short-terms opportunities for every student to get engaged and give back to the community.

-Each Wednesday, SERVE and other community partners prepare and serve a free lunch for community members in the town of Johnson.
+Each Wednesday, volunteers from JSC and other community partners serve a free lunch for community members in the town of Johnson.
 A local church donates the space and kitchen, while members of the college and town community work at the meal while building strong connections with neighbors.

 Badger Alternative Breaks

-Badger Alternative Breaks, the alternative spring break program, gives students the chance to engage in local, national and international community service projects.
-Johnson State College was a founding chapter of the Break Away program (which currently has a network of over 100 chapter schools), and since 1991, SERVE Program has sponsored 110 alternative break trips with 1085 participants.
+Badger Alternative Breaks, the alternative break program, gives students the chance to engage in local, national and international community service projects during fall and spring breaks.
+Johnson State College was a founding chapter of the national organization Break Away in 1991 and has sponsored more than 120 alternative-break trips involving 2,000-plus participants since.

 The DREAM Program is a non-profit mentoring organization that builds communities of college students and children living in subsidized housing.
-JSC students are paired with children from Johnson Elementary School, who spend one to two hours on campus after school.
+JSC students are paired with children from Johnson Elementary School, who spend one to two hours on campus after school each week.
 Mentors meet weekly to plan activities and participate in training.

 America Reads is a nationwide literacy project aimed at teaching the majority of children to read well and independently by the end of third grade.
 This work-study program partners with Cambridge Elementary School and matches JSC students with elementary students for fun with reading.